-Jorge has a Master of Arts in Leadership Studies from Saint Mary's College of California.
-He also possesses a Bachelor of Science in Criminal Justice Management from Union Institute and University.
-Jorge is a life long learner and a 21st century leadership practitioner.
+He obtained a Bachelor of Science in Criminal Justice Management from Union Institute & University.
+Jorge also possesses a Master of Arts in Leadership Studies from Saint Mary’s College of California.
+Jorge is a lifelong learner and a 21st century leadership practitioner.

 Jorge's law enforcement experience includes patrol, gang and narcotic enforcement, S.W.A.T., detectives, field training officer, hostage negotiations, walking beat, Regional Occupational Program instructor and youth mentorship.
 Jorge is also a criminal justice management course instructor at the Union Institute and University undergraduate program.
 He is a court recognized gang expert and the departments S.W.A.T. commander.